 Primary (Pre-Kindergarten – 1st grade)

-Children engage with biblical stories and Episcopal traditions in a welcoming way.
+Children explore biblical stories and Episcopal traditions in a welcoming way.
 Classes follow a predictable pattern (Gathering, Storytelling, Engaging, and Closing) and are designed to be interactive.

 Elementary (2nd – 5th grade)

-Children engage with biblical stories, Episcopal traditions, and the worship service.
+Children engage biblical stories, Episcopal traditions, and the worship service.
 Building on the foundation set in their primary years, children continue hearing the great stories of the bible.
-Children also begin to interact with materials used in worship (Bible, Book of Common Prayer, and Hymnal) to prepare for their eventual understanding of the Episcopal service.
+Children interact with the materials used in worship (Bible, Book of Common Prayer, and Hymnal) to prepare for their eventual understanding of the Episcopal service.

 Middle School (6th – 8th grade)

 The Middle School years are about forming the basis for the adult Christian life.
 Youth begin connecting their faith to the world around them.
 Students learn Episcopal Church basics alongside their continuing study of Scripture.